PostHog/posthog.com/contents/blog/ab-testing-examples.md

 3. How should we solve it? (optional)
 4. What if this problem didn’t exist? (optional)

 These proposals also include data on impact and scale.
-Data also informs success metrics and guardrail metrics to ensure impact and avoid unintended consequences.
-The goal of the proposal is to create a clear hypothesis containing a solution to a problem or an outcome for an experiment.
+Data informs success metrics and guardrail metrics to ensure impact and avoid unintended consequences.
+The goal of the proposal is to **create a clear hypothesis** containing a solution to a problem or an outcome for an experiment.
 This needs to be specific, measurable, and testable.

-After completing the proposal, experiments launch as small, quick-to-build, low-risk "pellets," rather than large, slow "cannonballs."
+After completing the proposal, experiments launch as small, quick-to-build, low-risk "pellets" rather than large, slow "cannonballs."
 "Pellet" experiments wrap faster, enabling Monzo to trigger new experiments and retain momentum.

 ![Monzo A/B test](../images/blog/ab-testing-examples/monzo.png)